BotScutters/blog_source/content/pages/about_me.md

 ## About Me

-I'm Scott Butters.
-Data scientist and engineer, versed in python, robots, and the impending singularity.
+I'm Scott Butters, data scientist and engineer, versed in python, robotics, and the impending singularity.
+In other words, I create bits and bots, and I've deeply interested in the ways they're becoming more and more alive.